thierrydrmv/thierrydrmv/README.md

    - 🚀 I’m currently studying on Trybe

-   - 📝 I’m currently learning about HTML, CSS and JavaScript
+   - 📝 I’m currently learning about HTML, CSS, JavaScript and C#

    - 💻 I’m working at SGI as a developer assistant